 You should see a button at the top of the editing area labeled "Logic."
 Click this button, and you will see a "Use Conditional Logic" button.

-Each of the criteria you set up must be based on a Dropdown List, Checkbox, Number, Event, or Radio Button field.
+Each of the rules you set up must be based on a Dropdown List, Checkbox, Number, Event, or Radio Button field.
 Select the field you want to view and its respective option.
 You can add or delete criteria by clicking on the plus and minus icons.

 NOTE: As stated above, your form MUST contain a field with options or a Number field in order for you to use the Conditional Logic feature.